dericking01/Study_App_with_timer/README.md

 # Study_App_with_timer
-This is an app helps you with your study timing
+This is an Android app helps you with your study timing